Manikranth/Notes/Terraform/Notes.md

 ### **State file Locking**

-- It like puppet lock file where when 2 people are running the terraform plan it will lock the .tfstate file.
+- It is like a puppet lock file; when two people are running the terraform plan, it will lock the .tfstate file.
-- Locking will not work in the Remote Backend option by defult.
-To enavble the locking to work with S3 you need to add dynamoDB:
+- Locking will not work in the Remote Backend option by default.
+To enable the locking to work with S3, you need to add dynamo DB:

 ```
 terraform {